kartverket/GeomCompare/docs/gettingstarted.rst

 """"""""""""""""""""""""""""

-The following code examples shows how to manage a *reference* geometry dataset using the :py:class:`SQLiteGeomRefDB` class.
+The following code examples shows how to manage a *reference* geometry dataset using the :class:`.SQLiteGeomRefDB` class.
 Internally, instances of this class uses a SQLite database (with spatialite extension) to store the *reference* geometries.